 Risk assessments are undertaken by EPA officers in consultation with licensees.
-A risk assessment tool has been developed by the EPA to evaluate the impacts associated with a licensed premises and the likelihood of environmental harm occurring.
+A risk assessment tool developed by the EPA is used to evaluate the impacts associated with a licensed premises and the likelihood of environmental harm occurring.
 The risk assessment process is an opportunity for licence holders and EPA officers to discuss the environmental performance of individual premises and how improvements to operations can be put in place if needed.

 The process considers the following components

 - the day-to-day operations at the site, including the type (air – including odour, water and noise emissions) and nature of emissions from the premises